asathiya007/aframedemo/README.md

 It also features a collision detection component.

-Try it out with the following command:
-$ npm install && npm start
+Try it out by running the following command on the command line while in the root directory of this project: `npm install && npm start`